-I couldn’t remember why I never ate the burger sub at their original location until Al reminded me, they weren’t using fresh beef patties at the time.
-Thnks goodness he came to his meaty senses.
+I couldn’t remember why I never ate the burger sub at their original location until Al reminded me that they weren’t using fresh beef patties then.
+Thank goodness he came to his meaty senses.

 What a freaking great sandwich, wowsers!

-Just when you think there’s no way there is anything else equally as great on the Hangry Al’s menu, enter the Mama’s Meatball Sub.
+When you think there’s no way there is anything else equally as significant on Hangry Al’s menu, enter Mama’s Meatball Sub.
 Yes, the meatballs are also homemade.

 When I separated the halves, a meatball rolled out of the sando.
 Something about that happening excited me.

-Marcela and I ate the entire grilled cheeseburger melt, and split the burger and meatball subs.
-The good thing about that is I knew I’d be having a great lunch the following day.
+Marcela and I ate the entire grilled cheeseburger melt and split the burger and meatball subs.
+The good thing is that I knew I’d have a great lunch the following day.

-Hangry Al’s is known for their amazing carrot cake which I’ve had before.
-I was dangerously close to having a couple of cookies when this cake with banana frosting & pecans called my name.
+Hangry Al’s is known for their fantastic carrot cake, which I’ve had before.
+However, I was dangerously close to having a couple of cookies when this cake with banana frosting & pecans called my name.

-I always answer the call of a banana-based dessert.
-The frosting was absolutely killer, the cake itself was not too shabby either.
+I always answer the call for a banana-based dessert.
+The frosting was killer, and the cake was not too shabby either.

 Better than the carrot cake?
-Not better but definitely on its level.
+It’s not better, but it’s definitely on its level.

 If you’re into spice, don’t forget the Hangry Heat.
-I’m imagining it would perfect on the chicken parmesan sub; on my next visit I will make that a reality.
+I imagine it would be perfect on the chicken parmesan sub; I will make that a reality on my next visit.